 Report a crime in jail

-The Texas Rangers are charged with investigating criminal acts inside county jails.Get Help
+The Texas Rangers and the FBI have the authority to investigate criminal acts inside county jails.Get Help

 Request records or other documents

 Do you need to get records or information from the sheriff or from a city or county office?
 You have a right to see those records because of the Texas Information Act–the laws about open records or “freedom of information”.Get Help

 The Texas Commission on Jail Standards is responsible for regulation and inspection of county jails.Get Help

 Haven’t found the answer to your question?
 Contact us.

 Visiting loved ones in a county jail

 Because county jails are not centrally regulated like prisons, visitation policies vary widely and reflect the culture of the local sheriff.
 Explore our directory of county jails in Texas for contact and visitation information.